saaavsaaa/saaavsaaa.github.io/aaa/impala-planner-record.md

       TQueryExecRequest request) {
     // use EXTENDED by default for all non-explain statements TExplainLevel explainLevel = TExplainLevel.EXTENDED;
-    // use the query option for explain stmts and tests (e.g., planner tests) if (ctx_.getAnalysisResult().isExplainStmt() || RuntimeEnv.INSTANCE.isTestEnv()) {
+    // 为 EXPLAIN 语句和测试使用 查询选项 use the query option for explain stmts and tests (e.g., planner tests) if (ctx_.getAnalysisResult().isExplainStmt() || RuntimeEnv.INSTANCE.isTestEnv()) {
       explainLevel = ctx_.getQueryOptions().getExplain_level();
     }